maureenoldyck/weather-app/README.md

 ## 🐞 Bugs in my app

 - The graph shows the hours where the user is located, not where the searched city is located.
 (Nothing I can change about this at the moment as this is how I get the data from the openWeather API).
 - When the user allows the location, location is seen as "Current Location" instead of the city name.
+As well the chart and quote are not working for the user location, only when you search location.